red-collar-official/flutter_kore/README.md

 #### Important note

-To generage test coverage report run sh coverage.sh
+To generage test coverage report run sh coverage.sh.

-If you using VSCode then to quickly generate files for this architecture use [UMvvm-Gen VSCode extension](https://gitlab.rdclr.ru/flutter/umvvm-vs-code-gen-plugin/)
+If you using VSCode then to quickly generate files for this architecture use [UMvvm-Gen VSCode extension](https://gitlab.rdclr.ru/flutter/umvvm-vs-code-gen-plugin/).